 Unfortunately, people in communities, healthcare facilities, and even family units sometimes develop an unfair perception of people who have SCD, which can lead to bias and stigma.
-And though there are tips an individual with SCD can follow to minimize stigma, healthcare providers, families, communities and the public at large may also play a role in neutralizing stigma.
+And though there are tips an individual with SCD can follow to minimise stigma, healthcare providers, families, communities and the public at large may also play a role in neutralizing stigma.
 Getting educated, having compassion, and learning to listen are important first steps everyone can take to overcome SCD-related stigma.

 What is Health-Related Stigma?

 Stigma occurs when a negative stereotype about a group is attributed to an individual.
 Health-related stigma refers to the rejection of people with certain health conditions, based on a negative stereotype.
 In the case of SCD, health-related stigma can be compounded by racism (actual or perceived) and can pose significant barriers to getting appropriate care.
-For example, the seeking of a specific medication for chronic or acute pain may be perceived as the behavior of a person affected by substance abuse.
+For example, the seeking of a specific medication for chronic or acute pain may be perceived as the behaviour of a person affected by substance abuse.
 Or, people who are experiencing SCD-related pain may be falsely thought of as malingers (those who pretend to be sick to get out of their responsibilities).

 Unfortunately, in some instances, even healthcare providers may think that SCD patients are exaggerating their pain or seeking painkillers to satisfy an addiction.
 In fact, a study in 1999 interviewed 57 people with SCD and found that nearly all of those interviewed felt that they had been subjected to stigma and viewed as though they were individuals who were affected by substance abuse.